emma-ladouceur/NutNet-CAFE/README.md

 **FOLDER: cluster -> univariate models, multivariate models**
 - *A submit script ('.sh') to send each R script to the cluster, and an R Script ('.R') for every statistical model, named intuitively*

-**5_Model_Data_Extract.R** This workflow pulls Data out of *Richness & Biomass* model objects and preps data for visualization in Figure 2 & Figure S5 a) & b).
+**5_Model_Data_Extract.R** This workflow pulls data out of *Richness & Biomass* model objects and preps data for visualization in Figure S# & Figure S5 a) & b).
 Models have been run on a cluster and each have an R script and a submit script (.sh) (see folder above)

-**6_Model_Data_Extract.R** This workflow pulls Data out of *Price equation partitions* model objects and preps data for visualization in Figure 3 & Figure S5c-h.
+**6_Model_Data_Extract.R** This workflow pulls data out of *Price equation partitions* model objects and preps data for visualization in Figure 3 & Figure S5c-h.
 Models have been run on a cluster and each have an R script and a submit script (.sh)

 **7_Model_Data_Posteriors.R** This workflow pulls data out of posterior distributions from *Price equation partitions* model objects and prepares it for: Figure 2 & 3 inset plots, Figure 2c, Figure 5, Figure S5, & Shiny App, Also produces 'quadrant categories' used in several Figures and in Table S1.